 - The Monastery of Saint Catherine: A Controversial Agreement Across Faiths

-In every decision to destroy a pagan temple, it was written that the place could not exist because it was a site of misguided rites and ceremonies - a place of true obstinacy.
+In every decision to destroy a pagan temple it was written that the place could not exist because it was a site of misguided rites and ceremonies - a place of true obstinacy.
 He never outright banned pagan rituals like sacrifices, but only closed and destroyed important temples when the bishops felt the sites were dangerous to their own faith.

 Apart from his political motives to support the growing army of priests, Constantine may have had a secret.
-What is more interesting, is that it seems that the bishop of Rome knew about it, and supported him in this hidden aspect of his life.
-The truth was that Constantine outwardly supported the new religion but still worshiped the Sun and pagan symbols.
+What is more interesting, is that it seems that the bishop of Rome knew about it and supported him in this hidden aspect of his life.
+The truth was that Constantine outwardly supported the new religion but still worshiped the sun and pagan symbols.